IntelRealSense/librealsense/examples/readme.md

 # Intel® RealSense™ Sample Code

 Samples are intended to showcase useful capabilities of the library and the hardware while providing well documented reference code.

-For mode advacned usages you might also want to review the list of [Tools](../tools) we provide.
+For mode advanced usages you might also want to review the list of [Tools](../tools) we provide.
+For detailed explanations and API documentation see our [Documentation](../doc) section

 ## List of Samples:

 1. [Capture](./capture) - Shows how to syncronize and render multiple streams.